So, you’re learning to code… When you sit down at the computer, do you open an online course? A book? An IDE and start hacking away?

 My point is that I would have been better off if I had gotten a broader understanding of Angular before I had begun.
 I didn’t need to know exactly how the Http service worked, just that there was one, and therefore, would have known where to turn to make that API call.

-To sum it all up, in the unlikely event that anyone is still reading, the passive phase is great for exposing yourself to the breadth of a topic (concepts, ideas, etc), whereas the active phase will really hammer home the knowledge and give you a deep understanding of what you are learning.
+To sum it all up, the passive phase is great for exposing yourself to the breadth of a topic (concepts, ideas, etc), whereas the active phase will really hammer home the knowledge and give you a deep understanding of what you are learning.